 Its 16 line pair per mm gives the same quality of radiography images as any other intraoral sensors found in the market.
 It is fitted with shock resistant casing to resist shocks and is waterproof to be immersed in a disinfecting solution for safety and hygiene.
 It has been tested for over ten years to prove its ability to serve you for a long time.

-Truly the RVG 5200 has been designed for best imaging at an affordable price and a higher resistant to damage, making it very durable.
+Truly the RVG 5200 has been designed for best imaging at an affordable price and a higher resistance to damage, making it very durable.

 Dental Digital imaging has changed dental x-ray sensors bringing the best in the industry.
 Looking at the above ten best digital imaging sensors, it is true the digital imaging has gone a milestone in producing high tech sensors that deliver high-quality images with easy-to-use settings to give the best diagnosis.